 How to Repair a Broken Toilet Flange with a Repair Ring

-This guide provides comprehensive, step-by-step instructions for repairing a broken toilet flange using a metal or plastic repair ring.
-The process involves removing the toilet, cleaning the existing flange, securing the repair ring over the damaged area, and reinstalling the toilet with a new wax seal to ensure a leak-free connection.
+This guide provides comprehensive instructions for repairing a broken toilet flange using a metal or plastic repair ring.
+The process involves removing the toilet, cleaning the existing flange, securing the repair ring over the damaged area, and reinstalling the toilet with a new wax seal to prevent leaks and wobbling.

 Tools & Materials